 As one of the researchers commented on the results of the study: “The large number of bacteria that emerged with highly virulent and potentially multi-drug resistant characteristics, especially Enterococcus faecalis (33% of isolates), was of concern.

-#9: Removal of foreign bodies such as a catheter to combat biofilms
+#9: Removal of foreign bodies to combat chronic embedded UTI

 As discussed earlier, any foreign object becomes a surface where bacteria can build their